NREL/reVX/reVX/least_cost_xmission/README.md

 ## Atlantic Offshore Wind Transmission (AOSWT) Examples
 ### Creating POI transmission features from points
 The onshore point of interconnections (POIs) have typically been provided in a CSV file.
 These must be converted to short lines in a GeoPackage to work with the LCP code.
 Note that the POIs must also be connected to a transmission line.
 The `convert_pois_to_lines()` function in `aoswt_utilities.py` will perform all necessary operations to convert the CSV file to a properly configured GeoPackage.
 An example notebook is in this repository at `examples/least_cost_paths/convert_points_of_interconnection_to_lines.ipynb`.
-Paths from POIs to the fake transmission line can be removed in post processing using the `--drop TransLine` optoin.
+Paths from POIs to the fake transmission line can be removed in post processing using the `--drop TransLine` option with the `least-cost-xmission merge-output` command.

 ### Build friction and barriers layer
 An example Jupyter notebook for building the friction and barrier layers can be found in the `examples/least_cost_paths` directory of this repository.

-### Locally run a AOSWT analysis for a single SC point, plot the results, and save to a geopackage
+### Locally run a AOSWT analysis for a single SC point, plot the results, and save to a GeoPackage
 This example uses `contextily` to add a base map to the plot, but is not required.
 AOSWT needs an aggregation "resolution" of 118.

 ```